burlster1980/arupcodev060/content/arup-pages/building-envelope-design/facade-access.md

         <div class="split-pic__inner">
             <div class="split-pic__copy">
                 <h3 class="h4">Taoyuan International Airport Terminal 3</h3>
-                <p>Taoyuan International Airport is the largest airport in Taiwan and the eleventh busiest in the world.
-We worked together with the architects to develop a fully coordinated design package including BIM 300. </p>
+                <p>Taoyuan International is the largest airport in Taiwan and the eleventh busiest in the world.
+Terminal 3 is one of the airport’s major expansion projects in response to the rapid growth in passenger volume and economic activities in the Asia-Pacific region.
+</p><p>
+Arup together with the architects will provide a fully coordinated design package including BIM 300.</p>
                     <h5></h5>
                     <hr />
                     <ul class="list list--links">